-When planning a section, the first thing I do is to consult a ragged 2006 copy of the AT Thru-Hikers' Companion that I use to keep track of all of the miles I've hiked.
+When planning an Appalachian Trail section hike, the first thing I do is to consult a ragged 2006 copy of the AT Thru-Hikers’ Companion that I use to keep track of all of the miles I’ve hiked.
 I provides a mile by mile account of all of the shelters, water sources, resupply points and roads crossings on the trail in a liner fashion that I find easy to digest.
-If you don't want to buy the book, you can also access the latest copy online in PDF.
+If you don’t want to buy the book, you can also access the latest copy online in PDF.

 After I decide on the section I want to hike, I like to look at detailed topographic maps to get a feel for the difficulty of the route in terms of elevation gain.
 I always buy these from the Appalachian Trail Conservancy online store.
 I’m a member of the ATC, and if you hike the trail, I’d recommend that you become one too.